michaelcourcy/kasten-ocp-etcd-backup/readme.md

 # CAUTION, PLEASE READ THIS CAREFULLY !!!!

-The blueprint is based of a feature that [is still in tech preview](https://docs.redhat.com/en/documentation/openshift_container_platform/4.18/html/backup_and_restore/control-plane-backup-and-restore#creating-automated-etcd-backups_backup-etcd) (even for ocp 4.18).
-If you decide to follow it you won't be able to upgrade you openshift cluster.
+The blueprint is based on a feature that [is still in tech preview](https://docs.redhat.com/en/documentation/openshift_container_platform/4.18/html/backup_and_restore/control-plane-backup-and-restore#creating-automated-etcd-backups_backup-etcd) (even for ocp 4.18).
+If you decide to follow it you won't be able to upgrade your openshift cluster.

 Don't do this on production, wait for this feature become available and fully supported.